Political views of Adolf Hitler: Army intelligence agent

-In June 1919 he was moved to the demobilization office of the 2nd Infantry Regiment.
+In June 1919 he was moved to the demobilisation office of the 2nd Infantry Regiment.
 Around this time the German military command released an edict that the army's main priority was to "carry out, in conjunction with the police, stricter surveillance of the population ... so that the ignition of any new unrest can be discovered and extinguished."
 In May 1919 Karl Mayr became commander of the 6th Battalion of the guards regiment in Munich and from 30 May the head of the "Education and Propaganda Department" (Dept Ib/P) of the Bavarian Reichswehr, Headquarters 4.
 In this capacity as head of the intelligence department, Mayr recruited Hitler as an undercover agent in early June 1919.
 Under Captain Mayr "national thinking" courses were arranged at the Reichswehrlager Lechfeld near Augsburg, with Hitler attending from 10 to 19 July 1919.
 During this time Hitler so impressed Mayr that he assigned him to an anti-bolshevik "educational commando" as one of 26 instructors in the summer of 1919.

-These courses he taught helped popularize the notion that there was a scapegoat responsible for the outbreak of war and Germany's defeat.
+These courses he taught helped to popularise the notion that there was a scapegoat responsible for the outbreak of war and Germany's defeat.
 Hitler's own bitterness over the collapse of the war effort also began to shape his ideology.
 Like other German nationalists, he believed the Dolchstoßlegende ('stab-in-the-back myth') which claimed that the German Army, "undefeated in the field", had been "stabbed in the back" on the home front by civilian leaders and Marxists, later dubbed the "November criminals".
 "International Jewry" was described as a scourge composed of communists relentlessly destroying Germany.
 Such scapegoating was essential to Hitler's political career and it seems that he genuinely believed that Jews were responsible for Germany's post-war troubles.

+The origin and development of Hitler's antisemitism remain a matter of debate.
+His friend August Kubizek claimed that Hitler was a "confirmed anti-Semite" before he left Linz.
+However, historian Brigitte Hamann described Kubizek's claim as "problematical".
+While Hitler asserted in his autobiographical manifesto "Mein Kampf" that he had first become an antisemite in Vienna, Reinhold Hanisch, who helped him sell his paintings, disagreed with that assertion.
+Hitler had dealings with Jews while living in Vienna.
+Historian Richard J. Evans stated that "historians now generally agree that his notorious, murderous anti-Semitism emerged well after Germany's defeat [in World War I], as a product of the paranoid "stab-in-the-back" explanation for the catastrophe".